RELATES TO: KRS 13B, 45.237, 205.231, 7 C.F.R. 273.15

 (a) Have the authority set forth in KRS 13B.080;

-(b) Order an independent medical assessment or professional evaluation from a source agreeable to both the appellant and the cabinet;
+(b) In accordance with 7 C.F.R.
+273.15(m), order an independent medical assessment or professional evaluation from a source:

 Section 14.
-Recommended Order.
-(1) After the hearing has concluded, the hearing officer shall draft a recommended order which:
+Hearing Officer’s Order.
+(1) After the hearing has concluded, the hearing officer shall draft an order which:

 (a) Summarizes the facts of the case;